solaripynb/SolarRadianceForecaster/README.md

 # Solar Radiance Forecaster - Spain

 > **Note for Stakeholders and Interested Parties**:
 This README provides an executive summary of the Solar Radiance Forecaster project.
 For an in-depth analysis and comprehensive project details, please request the full report.
-Additionally, for advanced, real-time forecasting solutions with higher granularity (up to 30-minute intervals) and cutting-edge methodologies, please feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/sergiodavidescobar) for a tailored approach to meet your specific requirements.
+Additionally, for advanced, real-time forecasting solutions with higher granularity (up to 30-minute intervals) and cutting-edge methodologies, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/sergiodavidescobar) for a tailored approach to meet your specific requirements.

 ---